phillipnicol/SpaceClones3/README.md

 ## Output

 The output is an object of class [Mercator](https://CRAN.R-project.org/package=Mercator).
-Of particular interest will be `out$clusters` which gives an assignment of genes to clones.
+Of particular interest will be `out$clusters` which gives an assignment of genes to subclones.